-We Should Cocoa – the Cocktail Round-up
+We Should Cocoa Turns Two

 Hooray, We Should Cocoa is two this month.
 When Chele of the Chocolate Teapot and I started this challenge, I don’t think we had any idea it would be as successful as it has turned out to be.
 Time has flown by so fast, it hardly seems possible.
 When I look back at all of the challenges though, there are a phenomenal number of amazing entries.
-I’d like to say a big thank you to everyone who has participated over the years and to all those who have said such nice things about the challenge – it’s all very heart warming and gives me the will to go on.
+I’d like to say a big thank you to everyone who has participated over the years and to all those who have said such nice things about the challenge.
+It’s all very heart warming and gives me the will to go on.

 Having set the challenge as cocktails this month, I was at a bit of a loss.
 My inspiration was pretty much used up creating chocadoodledoo and rhubarbarella earlier in the summer.
 I know very little about cocktails really; Sloe Comfortable Screw is the only one I remember from the odd one that passed my lips back in my glory days as a student – not because of what was in it, but because of the rather shocking name.
 This challenge has made me feel like a student all over again; it’s been a journey of discovery and I now want to try all those cocktails and liqueurs I’ve never heard of before.